|The Monkees First Season - Episode No. 17:

 a nuclear scientist, who delivers a speech.
-After the speech, Peter compliments the professor just before he is led away by the sinister Dr. Marcovitch, a master spy masquerading as a doctor, and his toady, Bruno.
+After the speech, Peter compliments the professor just before he is led away by the sinister Dr. Marcovich, a master spy masquerading as a doctor, and his toady, Bruno.
 The professor manages to slip Peter a note that says he's being taken to The Remington Clinic, a rest home.
 After giving the note to Michael, Peter goes searching for the professor;

-he is spotted by Marcovitch, who gives a nod and Peter is knocked unconscious with a hammer from behind the curtains and dragged
+he is spotted by Marcovich, who gives a nod and Peter is knocked unconscious with a hammer from behind the curtains and dragged